14 Best Beaches in Puerto Vallarta

 11. Playa Caballo

-For most travelers hopping a water taxi from Los Muertos pier, their goal is Playa Las Animas - a frenetic, humming stretch of beach known for its boisterous restaurants and loud vendors.
-Skip this beach.
-Instead, hop off the boat and take a left down a path that leads to Playa Caballo - one of the best beaches in Puerto Vallarta and the most tranquil, to boot.
+For most travelers hopping a water taxi from Los Muertos pier, their goal is Playa Las Animas - more on that later.
+Hop off the boat and take a left down a path that leads to Playa Caballo - one of the best beaches in Puerto Vallarta and the most tranquil, to boot.

 What is great about Playa Caballo is that it is within walking distance to one of the most well-equipped beaches, but feels like it's another world away.
 The virgin beach is backed with a wall of lush, green jungle foliage that stops as it approaches the golden, powdery sand.
 The green-turquoise water gently laps against shore, making it a perfect spot for swimming.